-After most gatherings I’ve been to, we had some informal time, involving some tea and cake (a groaning cake would be lovely!) or some food to share.
-Sometimes we had a pot luck meal afterwards.
+Finally, have some informal time afterwards to share food, some tea and cake (a groaning cake would be lovely) or a potluck meal.
 It is always lovely to have some informal chatting and eating time after the ceremony.

 What are the advantages of having a mother blessing?

 The main point of the mother blessing, besides making the mother feel loved and cherished, is to redirect the focus of the support towards the mother rather than the baby.
-Encouraging the mother to write a postnatal recovery plan is a good way to think ahead about what the mother might need during the postpartum (you can use my free postnatal recovery plan download as a template for this).
+Encouraging the mother to write a postnatal recovery plan, and/or using said plan to ask friends to provide pledges for the postartum is a good way to think ahead about what the mother might need after the birth (you can use my free postnatal recovery plan download as a template for this).

 (The Henna tattoo belly painting on the main picture, was designed by Jo Rogers as part of a mother blessing)